rabbitmq/rabbitmq-website/site/monitoring.md

 Individual queue metrics are made available through the [HTTP API](management.html#http-api) via the `GET /api/queues/{vhost}/{qname}` endpoint.

+The table below lists some key metrics that can be useful for monitoring queue state.
+Some other metrics (such as queue state and "idle period") should be considered **internal metrics** used by RabbitMQ contributors.

 <table>
   <thead>
     <tr><td>Metric</td><td>JSON field name</td></tr>